bwva/HTML-SpinnerElem/README.md

 [ Wait - _font-style_?
 See `prefix` and `suffix` attributes below. ]

 ### Scripting
 A spinner element may be added programmatically by calling `new SpinnerElement` to create the spinner, and then appending the spinner to the HTML element where you want it to appear.
-You may use the built-in .setAttribute and .style metjhods to set any attributes or styles; this may be done before or after appending the spinner to the HTML.
+You may use the built-in .setAttribute and .style methods to set any attributes or styles; this may be done before or after appending the spinner to the HTML.
 ```
 const spng = document.getElementById('ElemToPutSpinnerIn');
 const sp   = new SpinnerElement;